NeuroDataDesign/LIDS/README.md

 If you were unable to run the above commands, do the following:

-Create an evironment to run the notebook:
+Create an evironment from scratch to run the notebook:
 ```
 conda create -n <NAME OF ENV> numpy pandas matplotlib seaborn scikit-image pip scipy scikit-learn tifffile trackpy nb_conda imageio -c conda-forge

 ```
 When prompted with *Proceed ([y]/n)?* type *y*